Marchese Piero Antinori

 Request A Tour And Tasting Visit

 We invite you to enjoy a private tour and tasting at our estate in the breathtaking eastern mountains of Napa Valley.
-We accept appointments for groups of up to 6 people, Monday – Friday, and on Saturdays from June - October during the summer.
+We accept appointments for groups of up to 6 people, Monday – Friday, and some Saturdays during the warmer months.
 Guests are seated outside at private tables during this time.
-From November - May, guests are seated at the Antica community table located in the Cucina.
+During cooler months, guests are seated at the Antica community table located in the Cucina.
 For groups larger than 6 people, please email us at info@AnticaNapaValley.com to inquire about large group accommodations.
 Experiences last approximately 90 minutes, and all guests must be at least 21 years of age.
-We offer a great tasting experience and due to our limited seating we are not able to offer shared tastings nor seating for non-paying guests.
+We offer a great tasting experience and due to our limited seating we are not able to accommodate shared tastings or complimentary tastings.